Etejerina/a-walk-in-python/day_4.md

 [0, 2, 4, 6, 8, 10, 12, 14, 16, 18]
 ```

-What if we want everuy item in that list multiplied by 2?
+What if we want every item in that list multiplied by 2?

 Let's do it both ways...